-1. Earlier versions of this manual used the term "EPTP-tagged" to identify guest-physical mappings.
+^{2.} Earlier versions of this manual used the term "EPTP-tagged" to identify guest-physical mappings.

-2. Earlier versions of this manual used the term "dual-tagged" to identify combined mappings.
+^{3.} Earlier versions of this manual used the term "dual-tagged" to identify combined mappings.

-3. This section associated cached information with the current VPID and PCID.
-If PCIDs are not supported or are not being used (e.g., because CR4.PCIDE = 0), all the information is implicitly associated with PCID 000H; see Section 4.10.1, "Process-Context Identifiers (PCIDs)," in the Intel® 64 and IA-32 Architectures Software Developer's Manual, Volume 3A.
+^{4.} This section associated cached information with the current VPID and PCID.
+If PCIDs are not supported or are not being used (e.g., because CR4.PCIDE = 0), all the information is implicitly associated with PCID 000H; see Section 4.10.1, "Process-Context Identifiers (PCIDs)," in the Intel[®] 64 and IA-32 Architectures Software Developer's Manual, Volume 3A.

-- the current PCID, and the current EP4TA. $^1$ No combined paging-structure-cache entries are created if CR0.PG = $0.^2$ - No guest-physical mappings or combined mappings are created with information derived from EPT pagingstructure entries that are not present (see Section 29.3.2) or that are misconfigured (see Section 29.3.3.1). - No combined mappings are created with information derived from guest paging-structure entries that are not present or that set reserved bits. - No linear mappings are created while EPT is in use.
+- table (a EPT PML4 table with 4-level EPT or a EPT PML5 table with 5-level EPT); the notation EPTRTA refers to those 40 bits.
+Newly created quest-physical mappings are associated with the current EPTRTA. - Combined mappings may be created.
+They are derived from the EPT paging structures referenced (directly or indirectly) by the current EPTRTA.
+If CR0.PG = 1, they are also derived from the paging structures referenced (directly or indirectly) by the current value of CR3.
+They are associated with the current VPID, the current PCID, and the current EPTRTA.
+No combined paging-structure-cache entries are created if CR0.PG = 0.2 - No guest-physical mappings or combined mappings are created with information derived from EPT pagingstructure entries that are not present (see Section 29.3.2) or that are misconfigured (see Section 29.3.3.1). - No combined mappings are created with information derived from guest paging-structure entries that are not present or that set reserved bits. - No linear mappings are created while EPT is in use.